The Late, Late Breakfast Show: Paul McCartney

-On 29 October 1983, the music video for the single "Say Say Say" by Paul McCartney and Michael Jackson was shown on The Late, Late Breakfast Show under controversial circumstances, after being aired on Channel 4's The Tube the previous day.
+On 29 October 1983, the music video for the single "Say Say Say" by Paul McCartney and Michael Jackson was shown on The Late Late Breakfast Show under controversial circumstances, after being aired on Channel 4's The Tube the previous day.
 The $500,000 video had not been ready when the track debuted in the UK singles chart, and by the time the video had been completed, the track had fallen in the chart.
 McCartney flew to London with the intention of premiering the video on the BBC's flagship music programme Top of the Pops, but the programme had a strict policy that no single that had dropped in position could feature and refused to show it.
 A furious argument ensued, with BBC staff reporting McCartney was threatening to withdraw all his music from the corporation.

-As a compromise, the BBC offered to air the video two days later on The Late, Late Breakfast Show, which featured weekly live music performances but rarely aired videos.
+As a compromise, the BBC offered to air the video two days later on The Late Late Breakfast Show, which featured weekly live music performances but rarely aired videos.
 The BBC agreed to do so only if McCartney appeared live and gave an interview.
 He reluctantly agreed and appeared with his wife Linda in his first live UK television appearance since 1973.
-The subsequent interview was stilted and the McCartneys made little or no effort to answer any of Edmonds' questions.

 After some reportedly hostile backstage production negotiations, the programme's entire show was built around the 'medicine men' theme of the video and the guest who had been booked to appear that week, Olivia Newton-John, had to agree to appear to promote the video in a skit, reportedly against her will; Newton-John expressed anger at having her 'starring' role in the show downgraded into a lesser guest spot to make way for McCartney and his video.

 Following the airing of the video, the track climbed back up the chart the following week and aired on Top of the Pops on 4 November 1983.